Adrian Alandy

-Adrian Louis Castro Alandy (born February 7, 1980), also known as Luis Alandy and Adrian Alandy, is a Filipino actor and model.
+Adrian Louis Castro Alandy, also known as Luis Alandy and Adrian Alandy, is a Filipino actor and model.
 His first acting role was as David in the TV series Pangako Sa 'Yo.
 He has since appeared in soap operas, as well as in theater, appearing in the stage musical All About Men, in which he was naked on stage.
 After this he began showing more skin in his work, as well as playing gay roles on screen.
 He has also starred in a number of hit movies like Pacquiao: The Movie, Citizen Jake and Alone/Together.
 He constantly alternates between working with ABS-CBN and GMA.

 Early life

 Alandy was brought up as a Methodist growing up in Antipolo alongside his three brothers and one sister.
 Growing up, he wanted to be a basketball player or a chef.
 He studied at San Sebastian College, but never got to finish his studies due to his acting career.